MakingBrowserGames/Kaetram/README.md

 `sudo npm install -d`

-The sudo is just in case; Note - You do not need http-server like in TTA, though you can use it if you want
+You do not need `http-server` like in TTA, though you can use it if you want.

 Step 2 - Run the server